-Whilst there is no prescribed formulaic maximum, any increases will take into account prevailing market and economic conditions and the approach to employee pay throughout the organisation.
-In assessing base salaries, the Committee takes into account market data, but does not target a specific percentile when setting pay levels, rather considers it as one factor along with several others including Company and individual performance, tenure, past experiences and expected future contributions.
-Base salary increases are awarded at the discretion of the Committee; however, salary increases will normally be no greater than the general increase awarded to the wider workforce, in percentage of salary terms unless the salary is meaningfully below peers.
+Purpose and link to strategy Operation Maximum opportunity Performance metrics Base salary To recruit and retain Executive Salaries are normally Whilst there is no Not performance related.
+Directors of the highest calibre reviewed annually, and prescribed formulaic who are capable of delivering the changes are generally maximum, any increases Company's strategic objectives, effective from will take into account reflecting the individual's 1 January each year. prevailing market and experience and role within the The annual salary review for economic conditions and Company.
+Executive Directors takes a the approach to employee Base salary is designed to number of factors into pay throughout the provide an appropriate level of consideration, including: organisation. fixed income to avoid any over-In assessing base salaries, • business performance; reliance on variable pay the Committee takes into • salary increases awarded to elements that could encourage account market data, but the overall employee excessive risk taking. does not target a population; specific percentile when • skills and experience of the setting pay levels, rather individual over time; considers it as one factor • scope of the individual's along with several others responsibilities; including Company and • changes in the size and individual performance, complexity of the tenure, past experiences Company; and expected future market contributions.
+Base salary competitiveness assessed by increases are awarded at periodic benchmarking; and the discretion of the • the underlying rate of Committee; however, inflation. salary increases will If salary is set in USD but paid normally be no greater to a UK-based Executive than the general increase Director it will be converted awarded to the wider and paid in GBP pursuant to workforce, in percentage the terms of the applicable of salary terms unless the service agreement salary is meaningfully (as amended from time to below peers. time).
 In addition, a higher increase may be made where an individual had been appointed to a new role at below-market salary while gaining experience.
 Subsequent demonstration of strong performance may result in a salary increase that is higher than that awarded to the wider workforce.